 Educators wonder how to talk about it in schools.
 Parents worry about their kids hearing it and how they should respond.
-And many people simply question what can be done, if anything.
+Many people simply question what can be done, if anything.
 And then we move on.

 But what if we don’t want to move on?